Guides / Automated Cold Email Outreach Using Spider

 Setup OpenAI

-Get OpenAI set up and running in a few minutes with the following steps:
+Get OpenAI running with the following steps:

 1. Create an account and get an API Key on OpenAI.